+86 1510-529-7925 [email protected]

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-All Pentax 67 lens are large beasts compared to 35mm lens but I was surprised with the Pentax 67 105mm F2.4 lens.
-For a standard lens with a fast aperture, I was expecting a huge fat beast with a massive front element but I was very a surprise because this lens is tiny, compared to the other Pentax 67 lens that I received.
+All Pentax 67 lenses are large beasts compared to 35mm lenses, but I was surprised with the Pentax 67 105mm f/2.4 lens.
+For a standard lens with a fast aperture, I was expecting a huge, fat beast with a massive front element, but I was pleasantly surprised because this lens is tiny compared to the other Pentax 67 lenses that I received.
 It is the smallest lens that I own for the Pentax 67 system.
-Just because the lens is small for a 67 system, does not mean that it does not have serious heft to it.
-The lens is constructed like a sledgehammer and I am pretty sure that if I threw the lens at a tank, the tank would be destroyed.
+Just because the lens is small for a 67 system does not mean that it lacks heft.
+The lens is constructed like a sledgehammer, and I am pretty sure that if I threw the lens at a tank, the tank would be destroyed.
 As solid and hefty as the lens feels, it is easy to handle and feels nice and balanced on the Pentax 67 camera.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review